seanshoffman/python-build-cli-planner-app/tasks.md

 ### If it quacks like a duck

+There's no task to complete here for the code below, but it's useful to know this.
 Did you know that in Python it's possible to have class behave as if it is a sub-class of a given class.
 For example, take this test written below to verify your code when implementing the previous task;

 ```python
 def test_task_three_abc_class_1(self):